dlm1223/fantasy-football-optimization/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

+You can see that the outside ranks have similar predictive accuracy to ADP.Rank.
 In addition, I’d also like to summarize the errors/variance:

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)